 Pilates is all about muscular control and quality movement, so don’t be fooled by the lack of equipment - even a bodyweight workout at home will have your muscles burning and shaking in no time.

 Pilates is also a great training option for every fitness level.
 You can start with your bodyweight, easier variations and more rest if you’re a beginner, and then make your workouts more challenging as you progress.
 Using dumbbells, hand weights, ankle weights or a resistance band, attempting more challenging exercise variations, and reducing your rest periods are all great ways to increase the intensity.

 The trick with Pilates is to take your time to master the correct form and make sure you’re activating the right muscles.
 This can take a lot of focus and control (physically and mentally), but your efforts will pay off as you build strength, mobility, your mind-body connection, and can move on to advanced exercises knowing you’ve mastered your form.

 If this is your first time trying Pilates, try to be patient with yourself and concentrate on engaging each muscle during the exercises.
 Don’t forget to keep breathing - it’s easy to hold your breath during Pilates!

 If you prefer high-intensity workouts, don't be fooled into thinking Pilates is easy.
 Sara Colqhoun has created High-Intensity Interval Pilates (HIIP) classes that will definitely have you feeling the burn!
 You can try them in her program Pilates with Sara, available exclusively on the Sweat app.

-When you try mat Pilates for the first time, here are a few tips to make sure that you are comfortable and to help you maintain the proper form.
+Here are a few tips to make sure that you are comfortable and to help you maintain proper form while doing Pilates at home.